lsst-sqre/sqr-009/index.rst

       Rendering model states...
 DONE
       Applying dashboard.0001_initial...
 OK

 Migrations are Django’s way of managing changes to models and the corresponding database tables.
-In order to see these tables from the Django admin interface by registering the new models here ``dashboard/admin.py``:
+You have to register the new models here ``dashboard/admin.py`` in order to see the tables from the Django admin interface.

 .. code-block:: python